Track MCP LogoTrack MCP

 The command line argument --auth-token takes precedence over the AUTH_TOKEN environment variable if both are provided.

-##### Making HTTP Requests
+##### Making HTTP requests

 All requests to the Streamable HTTP transport must include the bearer token in the Authorization header: